osl-incubator/makim/docs/spec.md

 ### Description

-Hooks define tasks that run before (`pre-run`) or after (`post-run`) a task executes.
+Hooks define tasks that run before (`pre-run`) or after (`post-run`) a task executes or after (`failure`) a task execution fails.
 They can also include an `if` condition to control when the hook should be triggered.

 ### Structure